electraone/datafiles/manual/src/developers/luaext.md

 # Preset Lua extension

 This document describes the Lua Extension of the Electra One MIDI Controller firmware.
 The extension adds procedural programming to the Electra One [Preset format](./presetformat.md).
-If you are looking for possibility to develop your own applications for Electra One, you might want to visit [Electra One Lua Script](./lua.md) document instead.

 The Lua is a scripting programming language - a detailed information about it can be found at the [Official Lua site](http://www.lua.org/).

 ::: warning Note
-Firmware version 2.0.5b or later is required to use the Electra One Lua Extension.
+Firmware version 2.0.0 or later is required to use the Electra One Lua Extension.
 :::

 ## A brief overview

 The Electra One Preset Lua extension allows you to embed Lua function calls to the preset JSON.
 Current implementation provides following functionality:

+- Send and receive MIDI messages
-- Trigger Lua function calls on control value changes
+- Trigger Lua functions on control value changes
-- Format display values
+- Format control display values
 - Change visibility, location, name, colour of controls
-- Run custom patch request calls
+- Run custom patch dump request calls
 - Implement your own sysex parsers
-- Calculate SysEx template bytes
+- Calculate checksums, SysEx template bytes
+- Decode packed and nibbelized SysEx data
+- Trigger Lua functions on MIDI clock and transport control
+- Generate sequences of MIDI data, clock, MIDI LFOs

 The main idea here is to have a healthy split between the static data defined with the declarative JSON and the dynamic processing of this data in the run-time with the Lua script.
 The JSON preset is used to pre-load all pages, lists, devices, groups, and controls.
 Once, the preset is loaded, the Lua Extension may be used to modify it to fulfill a particular purpose.
 This is enforced by the fact that the Lua Extension API cannot create new objects.
 It can, however, modify, move, and change visibility of existing objects.